Demeter: As an earth and underworld goddess

-In Sparta, she was known as Demeter-Chthonia (chthonic Demeter).
+Pindar uses the rare epithet Chalkokrotos (bronze sounding).
+Brazen musical instruments were used in the mysteries of Demeter and the Great-Mother Rhea-Cybele was also worshipped with the music of cymbals.

+In central Greece Demeter was known as Amphictyonis (of the dwellers-round), in a cult of the goddess at Anthele near Thermopylae (hot gates).
+She was the patron goddess of an ancient Amphictyony.
+Thermopylae is the place of hot springs considered to be entrances to Hades, since Demeter was a chthonic goddess in the older local cults.

 The Athenians called the dead "Demetrioi", and this may reflect a link between Demeter and the ancient cult of the dead, linked to the agrarian belief that a new life would sprout from the dead body, as a new plant arises from buried seed.
 This was most likely a belief shared by initiates in Demeter's mysteries, as interpreted by Pindar: "Blessed is he who has seen before he goes under the earth; for he knows the end of life and knows also its divine beginning."

-In the mysteries of Pheneos in Arcadia, Demeter was known as Cidaria.
+In Arcadia Demeter had the epithets Erinys (fury) and Melaina (black) which are associated with the myth of Demeter's rape by Poseidon.
+The epithets stress the darker side of her character and her relation to the dark underworld, in an old chthonic cult associated with wooden structures (xoana).
+Erinys had a similar function with the avenging Dike (Justice).
+In the mysteries of Pheneus the goddess was known as Cidaria.
 Her priest would put on the mask of Demeter, which was kept secret.
 The cult may have been connected with both the Underworld and a form of agrarian magic.

 As a poppy goddess

 Theocritus described one of Demeter's earlier roles as that of a goddess of poppies:

 Karl Kerényi asserted that poppies were connected with a Cretan cult which was eventually carried to the Eleusinian Mysteries in Classical Greece.
 In a clay statuette from Gazi, the Minoan poppy goddess wears the seed capsules, sources of nourishment and narcosis, in her diadem.
 According to Kerényi, "It seems probable that the Great Mother Goddess who bore the names Rhea and Demeter, brought the poppy with her from her Cretan cult to Eleusis and it is almost certain that in the Cretan cult sphere opium was prepared from poppies."

-Robert Graves speculated that the meaning of the depiction and use of poppies in the Greco-Roman myths is the symbolism of the bright scarlet colour as signifying the promise of resurrection after death.